Memory System

 spawn_prompt,review_gate, orboth) - Status --

-confirmed(verified across multiple sprints) orcandidate(needs more evidence) - Examples -- positive and negative code examples
+confirmed(verified across multiple executions) orcandidate(needs more evidence) - Examples -- positive and negative code examples

 Anti-Patterns